Alberts Kviesis

-Alberts Kviesis (22 December 1881, in Tērvete Parish – 9 August 1944, in Riga) was a Latvian politician and the third President of Latvia.
+Alberts Kviesis (22 December 1881 – 9 August 1944) was a Latvian politician who served as third President of Latvia from 1930 to 1936.

+Early life

 Alberts Kviesis was born in Kalnamuiža (Tērvete) parish (now Dobele Municipality) in the Courland Governorate.
 Having received his primary education from his parents, he thereafter finished the Jelgava Gymnasium and from 1902 studied law at the Tartu University, from where he graduated in 1907.
 After his studies, he worked as a lawyer in Jelgava.
 He took an active part in the work of Latvian national societies, having served as an acting chair of the Jelgava Latvian Society and a member of the Latvian commission of the Jelgava Red Cross.

+Political career

 On 25 April 1917, in Tartu, he participated in the Kurzeme local assembly and was elected to the Provisional Land Council of Kurzeme.
 In May 1917, he was elected by the Congress of Latvian Lawyers to the Bureau of Latvian Lawyers of Tartu.
 On 17 November 1918 Kviesis was among the delegates of the Tautas padome (People’s Council) of Latvia and, as a lawyer, was elected the vice-chair of the Council for juridical affairs.
 During the first years of Latvian independence, Kviesis actively participated in the development of the Latvian legal and court system.
 In July 1919 he was appointed a member of the Court Chamber, becoming its chairman from March 1923.
 Concurrently, from 1921 to 1923 he served as the Minister for the Interior in the cabinet of Zigfrīds Anna Meierovics.
 He was one of the most active members of the Latvian Farmers' Union, being elected to the Constitutional Assembly and first three Saeimas.
 From 1926 he served as the Vice-Speaker of the Latvian parliament.